Table of Contents:

 -

-Rebates: States, utilities, and agencies may offer other rebates to lower net installation costs.
+Rebates: States, utilities, and agencies may offer other solar rebates to lower net installation costs.
 For example, AEP Texas North customers can get a rebate based on their system’s output and available funds.

 -